tegorman13/ai_gd_chapter/Categories.md

 - Westby 2023 - Collective Intelligence in Human-AI Teams: A Bayesian Theory of Mind Approach
 - Eigner 2024- Determinants of LLM-assisted Decision Making
 - Liang, Donkin, Newell 2022 - Adapting to the algorithm: how accuracy comparisons promote the use of a decision aid
+- Schmutz 2024 - AI-teaming: Redefining collaboration in the digital era
+	- has table with inputs, processes, outputs
+- Yan 2023 - It Depends on the Timing: The Ripple Effect of AI on Team Decision-Making
+	- AI in first half of task promotes information sharing

 ### Trust
 - Narayanan, S., Yu, G., Ho, C.-J., & Yin, M. 2023 -  How does Value Similarity affect Human Reliance in AI-Assisted Ethical Decision Making?